 MassBudget is home to KIDS COUNT in Massachusetts, a national and state-by-state effort funded by the Annie E. Casey Foundation to track and improve the well-being of children across the United States.

-One of the most important things we do through our government is help children grow and thrive.
-MassBudget's Children's Budget provides information and analysis of the many programs in the Massachusetts state budget which affect children.
+The Children's Budget provides information and analysis of the many programs in the Massachusetts state budget that affect children.

 All Reports About Kids